akanupam/RAG-based-Query-Resolver/Readme.md

 # 2. Make a virtual environment and install all the required dependencies
 pip intall -r requirements.txt

-# 3. Add your .txt files to the 'data/' folder
+# 3. Add your .txt/.pdf files to the 'data/' folder

 # 4. Set your Google Gemini API key in .env file as shown in .env_example
 export GOOGLE_GEMINI_API_KEY="your_api_key_here"  # Linux/macOS